Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/dome.rst

 Cube Map mode can be used for pre-generate animated images for CubeMaps.

-- We are using 6 renders for that.
+- We are using six renders for that.
 The order of the images follows Blender internal EnvMap file format:
   - first line: right, back, left
   - second line: bottom, top, front